Top 10 Benefits of Professional Construction Management

 Why Retain a Construction Manager?

-- Serve as an objective, experienced Owner’s Representative to protect the Client’s and project’s best interests first and foremost.
+- Serve as an objective, experienced owner’s representative to protect the best interests of the Client and the project first and foremost.

 - Reduce overall project costs, usually well in excess of their fees.
-Savings include enhanced competitive bidding, contract negotiation, value engineering, reduced change orders, reduction in time, and elimination of unnecessary scope and cost.
+Savings include enhanced competitive bidding, contract negotiation, value engineering, reduced change orders, reduction in time and elimination of unnecessary or duplicative scope and cost.

 - Centralize communication, acting as project liaison to fully and seamlessly integrate all participants.

-- Advise the Client on retention of the best qualified and appropriate project team and manage them to bring out their best.
+- Advise the client on retention of the best qualified and appropriate project team and manage them to bring out their best.

 - Enhance quality controls to reduce potential for defects and poor workmanship.

 - Provide realistic and reliable budgets.